-Note: While taking a backup, if there is a file exceeding 1GB size in the \$PGDATA directory, the backup will fail.
-To avoid such backup failure, you need to store large files outside the \$PGDATA directory.
+Note: While taking a backup, if a file (for example, database server log file) exceeding 1 GB size is stored in the \$PGDATA directory, the backup will fail.
+To avoid such backup failure, you need to store large files (exceeding 1 GB) outside the \$PGDATA directory.